PLEASE NOTE: For information that is provided elsewhere on the website, only HEADINGS will be listed with the location noted in brackets

 REPORTING TO PARENTS

-The Ministry of Education mandates that parents and students receive five reports during the year.
-Parents will receive three format written reports and two informal reports.
-At the beginning or end of each term, your child’s teacher will send home an overview of Ministry prescribed learning outcomes for each of the subject areas.
-The dates for our formal written reports for the 2016-2017 school year are as follows:
+The Ministry of Education mandates that parents and students receive at least five points of contact to communicate student learning during the year.
+At GRE Parents of students in grades 1 to 5 will receive three formal written reports and two informal reports done through conferencing.
+Parents of students in Kindergarten will receive two formal assessment up dates through face to face interviews, two informal conferences and one formal written report at the end of the year.
+The dates for our formal written reports for the 2018-19 school year are as follows:

 Term Reporting Date